Accommodation for international students

 As an international student, securing the right kind of accommodation in which to live during your stay in a new country will go a long way to shaping your study abroad experience in a positive way.

-What types of accommodation are available for students
+What types of rooms are available for students

-Depending on the country and university that you pick, you may be able to choose to live in accommodation provided by your university, or you may have to find private, rented accommodation.
+Depending on the country and university that you pick, you may be able to choose to live in accommodation provided by your university, publicly funded student accommodation, or you may have to find private, rented accommodation.

-Halls of residence are a very popular purpose-built on-campus university accommodation option in countries such as the US, Canada, United Kingdom and Australia.
+Halls of residence are purpose-built university accommodation managed by the university, which are a very popular option in countries such as the US, Canada, United Kingdom, Australia and New Zealand.
+They are often on-campus or located near to main university campuses.

 Large universities will often have several halls from which you can choose, if this is the case, it makes sense to research which of the halls will be located most conveniently on campus for your studies.